No Rub, no Cone: The Keratoconus Conjecture.

 The corneal deformation in keratoconus is often referred to as an "ectasia", but this term is not specific to keratoconus and is also employed to describe the most dreaded complication of LASIK Surgery.

 In Medicine, An ectasia is defined by a permanent widening, distension or ballooning of any tubular organ or part, or more specifically, "A dilation, expansion, or distension"(4), all of which invokes the notion of an increase in surface area by a process of Stretching.
-Cancelo-Aortic Ectasia For example irons to a proximal dilatation of the aortic root at the level of the aortic cancelus.
+Annulo-aortic ectasia, for example, refers to a proximal dilatation of the aortic root at the level of the aortic annulus.
 The diagnosis is based on the increase in aortic wall diameter.
 It occurs with conditions such as Marfan disease, Ehlers-Danlos syndrome and other familial forms of connective tissue diseases.

 From A mathematical perspective, Gauss ' Theorema Egregium (Latin for "remarkable Theorem") is a foundational proof in differential geometry demonstrated by Carl Friedrich Gauss concerning the curvature of surfaces.
 His theorem states that The Gaussian curvature of a surface does not change if one bends the surface without stretching it (6).
 Hence, the flattening seen in the periphery of keratoconic corneas (increased prolateness) corresponds to a necessary coupling effect compensating for the increase in curvature in the cone region.
 These observations bluntly contradict the concept of keratoconus being an ectasia in the strict medical sense and indicate that The deformation of keratoconic corneas may be better described as an extreme but isometric form of distortion or warpage, which redistributes the corneal curvature without local protrusion.

-The common perception that keratoconic corneas are "ectatic" may be partly due to subjective interpretation of curvature maps obtained from specular corneal topographs (Figure 1).
+The common perception that keratoconic corneas are "Ectatic" may be partly due to the subjective interpretation of curvature maps obtained from specular corneal topographs (Figure 1).

 Using Conventional topography scales, the increase in axial curvatures plotted in maps of keratoconic corneas results in islands of warmer colors surrounded by canceli of cooler hues.
 Our subjective visual perception tends to isolate any area colored in red from the surrounding zones of bluer colors, and this distinction may lead to A false impression of a local protrusion.
 The colors and scales used in corneal topography, however, are arbitrarilyed and when their parameters are varied, may lead to variations in the plot of the same data.
 Hence it would make no sense to delineate a "cone" by simply following the edges of an area of reddish colors.
 Moreover One should not try to extrapolate the three-dimensional shape of the cornea from axial curvature plots and consider any "red zone" as equivalent to a local bulging.